 What to Expect When Getting a Dental Crown

 Your dentist will first carry out a comprehensive dental examination, which will include taking a series of localised dental X-rays to assess the condition of your teeth.
-Whether it was a concern related to recurrent pain, damage or injury to your tooth or teeth, or an aesthetic issue you have with marks, discolouration or the shape of your teeth, that brings you to our clinic, at this initial consultation your dentist will discuss these concerns with you in full.
+Whether it was a concern related to recurrent pain, damage or injury to your tooth or teeth, or an aesthetic issue you have with marks, discolouration, or the shape of your teeth that brings you to our clinic, at this initial consultation your dentist will discuss these concerns with you in full.

-Your dentist’s assessment will be based on their technical examination and analysis of your teeth, mouth and jaw, and fully guided by your preferences and treatment goals and any issues you have raised with your teeth.
+Your dentist’s assessment will be based on their technical examination and analysis of your teeth, mouth, and jaw, and fully guided by your preferences and treatment goals and any issues you have raised with your teeth.
 Your dentist will recommend which crown type and material is best suited to achieve your smile goals, and will at this stage devise a detailed treatment plan for you laying out the full timeframe for completing your treatment with dental crowns, and including a breakdown of all costs involved.
 They will take the time to go through Truly Dental’s payment plan options with you, and at any point our front of house team is available to you to discuss these various plans to find the best method for you to make the cost of your treatment achievable and manageable.

-After your initial consultation once you are happy to proceed with the proposed treatment plan you will be scheduled in for your first of (usually) two appointments for your new dental crown to be placed.
+After your initial consultation and once you are happy to proceed with the proposed treatment plan you will be scheduled in for your first of (usually) two appointments for your new dental crown to be placed.

 Your first appointment involves your dentist preparing the planned teeth to receive crowns.
 Your dentist will ensure your mouth is completely numbed before beginning any procedure on your teeth, including this first crown-preparation, so you will feel no pain or discomfort during any stage of your treatment plan – in fact you will feel little more than gentle vibrations and some pressure as your dentist works.